 - Protein translation after chronic defeat stress

 - X-inactivation in the female brain as a potential modulator of behaviour

 External collaboration partners:

-- Prof. Dr. Jochen Roeper, Institute for Neurophysiology, Goethe University Frankfurt, Frankfurt/Main, Germany
+- Prof. Dr. Jochen Roeper, Institute for Neurophysiology, Goethe University Frankfurt, Germany

 - Prof. Dr. Rainer Schneider, Institute for Biochemistry, University Innsbruck, Austria